webdevhugo/chat2geo/README.md

 The app also has authentication and database integrations, making it almost a complete package.

 Chat2Geo inherits a large portion of its building blocks from the GRAI 2.0 app that is under development at GeoRetina (www.georetina.com).
-In parallel with GRAI 2.0 (which I plan to open-source once it's stable), I will also keep Chat2Geo updated for the community.
+In parallel with GRAI 2.0 (which will be merged to Chat2Geo once it's stable), we will also keep Chat2Geo updated for the community.

 https://github.com/user-attachments/assets/d9940a0e-10c8-4d0e-9ec9-3dfd0966c664